cetz-package/cetz/draw.typ

   ),)
 }

-// Rotate on z-axis (default) or specified axes if `angle` is of type
+/// Rotate on z-axis (default) or specified axes if `angle` is of type
-// dictionary
+/// dictionary
+///
+/// - angle (angle, dictionary): Rotation angle(s)
 #let rotate(angle) = {
   let resolve-angle(angle) = {
     return if type(angle) == "angle" {